snowplow-archive/snowplow.github.com/_posts/2014-03-28-snowplow-python-tracker-0.1.0-released.md

 The release version of this tracker (0.1.0) is available on PyPI, the Python Package Index repository as [snowplow-tracker] [pypi].

-If you haven’t already, start by downloading and installing the tracker.
+If you haven't already, start by downloading and installing the tracker.
 The easiest way is with pip:

 {% highlight bash %}
 $ pip install snowplow-tracker --upgrade